helmogey/deep_reinforcment_learning_continuous-control/README.md

 # deep_reinforcment_learning_continuous-control

 This is a Udacity Deep Reinforcement Learning Nanodegree project 2: Continuous Control
+Version 1: One (1) Agent

 # The Environment